streamanalyze/sa.documentation/README.md

 peek(Scan s)->Vector
 returns the next tuple in a scan without moving the cursor forward.
 3 Procedural functions
-A procedural function is an Amos II function defined as a sequence of AmosQL statements that may have side effects (e.g. database update statements).
+A procedural function is an sa.amos function defined as a sequence of AmosQL statements that may have side effects (e.g. database update statements).
 Procedural functions may return a bag of results by using a special return statement.
 Each time return is called another result ba element is emitted from the function.
 Procedural functions should not be used in queries.
 However, this restriction is currently not enforced.
 Most, but not all, AmosQL statements are allowed in procedure bodies as can be seen by the syntax below.
 Syntax:

 procedural-function-definition ::=